Druidry (modern): Locations for ritual

 Druidic practices have also taken place at Early Neolithic chambered long barrows such as Wayland's Smithy in Oxfordshire, and the Coldrum Long Barrow in Kent.

 In Ireland, Druids perform ceremonies at one of the island's best known prehistoric sites, the Hill of Tara.
 In 2000, scholar of religion Amy Hale noted that Druidic rituals at such prehistoric sites were "increasingly more common".
 She regarded the stone circle as "a symbol of an imagined Celtic past" shared by both Druids and Gorseth Bards.
-As well as performing group rituals at sites, Druids also visit them alone to meditate, prayer, and provide offerings.
-Aside from Sabbat rituals, rites of passage can also take place at such sites, such as a Druidic baby-naming ceremony which took place at Kent's Chestnuts Long Barrow.
+As well as performing group rituals at sites, Druids also visit them alone to meditate, pray, and provide offerings.
+Aside from seasonal celebrations, rites of passage can also take place at such sites, such as a Druidic baby-naming ceremony which took place at Kent's Chestnuts Long Barrow.

 Attitudes to land and environmental conservation are important to the Druidic world-view.

 In 2003, Druids performed a ritual at the Hill of Tara to heal the location after road construction took place in the adjacent landscape.
 Others have carried out rituals at Coldrum Long Barrow to oppose fracking in the landscape.
 Druids have also involved themselves in tree planting projects.

 In the 1990s and early 2000s, the use of a ritual based on the sweat lodge became increasingly popular among some Neo-druids in Ireland and the U.K. Some Druids regard these sweat lodges as "initiatory and regenerative opportunities to rededicate oneself to honouring the Earth and the community of life."
 This practice is regarded differently by different individuals.
 Some practitioners regard it as a "revival" of genuine pre-Christian druidic practices, others see it a creative and respectful borrowing from one "native spirituality" into another, and a third school of thought regards it as a form of cultural theft.
-Native Americans who preserve the sweat lodge ceremonies for their communities have protested the appropriation of the ceremony by non-Natives, increasingly so now that people have been injured, and some have died, in fraudulent sweat lodge ceremonies performed by non-Natives.
+Native Americans who preserve the sweat lodge ceremonies for their communities have protested the appropriation of the ceremony by non-Natives.